sebhz/nafer/readme.md

 Configuration and feed state stored in the same file on disk.

-Does not know when or even if the articles were read.
-Just checks if there is something new since last time.
-If not, it will not report anything.
+Once a feed is checked, its status is cached (=written in the configuration file).
+Subsequent calls to the program will just return the cached status without polling the server.
+To force refresh, use the --uncached status.

 ## Arguments

     * --config <config_file>: use <config_file> as a configuration/state.
 Default is to use ${HOME}/.nfwba.
+    * --debug: display the content of the server response.
+Useful for debug.
     * --list: list all feed names in the configuration/state file.
     * --short: short listing, for usage in a statusbar.
-Just outputs x/y!/z, with x the number of updated feeds, and y the numbers of bad feeds and z the total number of feeds.
+Just outputs x/y!/z, with x the number of updated feeds, and y numbers of bad feeds and z the total number of feeds.
+    * --uncached: refresh the feeds status.
+Default is just to display the last retrieved state.

 If invoked with only a feed name, display the status of the feed.
 If invoked without arguments, display the status of all feeds.